Jpinacolas/Cognitive-Load-on-Physiological-Signals/README.md

 https://graphics.unizar.es/projects/CL_Biosignals/

 Data is also available in the following Zenodo link: https://zenodo.org/records/18669059

+###**Abstract**

+The study of cognitive load (CL) has been an active field of research across disciplines such as psychology, education, and computer graphics and visualization for decades.
+In the context of Virtual Reality (VR), understanding mental demand becomes particularly relevant, as immersive experiences increasingly integrate multisensory stimuli that require users to distribute their limited cognitive resources.
+In this work, we investigate the effects of cognitive load during a search task in VR, combining objective and subjective measurements, including physiological signals and validated questionnaires.
+We designed an experiment in which participants performed a visual search task under two cognitive load conditions (either alone or while responding to a concurrent auditory task) and across two visual search areas (90° and 360°).
+We collected a rich dataset comprising task performance, eye tracking, electrocardiogram (ECG), electrodermal activity (EDA), photoplethysmography (PPG), and inertial measurements, along with subjective assessments (NASA-TLX questionnaires).
+Our analysis shows that increased cognitive load hinders visual search performance and affects multiple physiological markers, offering a solid foundation for future research on cognitive load in multisensory virtual environments.

+###**Data Content**

 We offer physiological and performance data collected from 36 users.
 This is provided for four different conditions, resulting of the combinations of high and low cognitive load conditions and 90° and 360° search areas.
 For each user, you can find: